Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 I’ve noticed when my daughter Jinnee is holding him in her hands and he’s snuggled up, the faint purring sound emanates from his little mouth.

-Hynee makes a cheeping sound when he’s hungry or wants to eat.
-Sometimes we’ve picked him up when he really wants to eat and he’s made a faint cheeping noise to get our attention that he’s hungry.
+Sometimes we’ve picked our hedgehog up when he really wants to eat and he’s made a faint chirping noise to get our attention that he’s hungry.

-Pygmy hedgehogs love to burrow using the head to push obstacles out of their way.
-They burrow to find a place to hide as well as to explore and forage for food.
+Hedgehogs love to burrow using the head to push obstacles out of their way.
+They burrow to find a place to hide as well as to explore and forage for food, by digging holes into the ground in search for insects.

 With our hedgehog Hynee, we’ll turn over a fleecy fabric sheet, folding it in half.
 Hynee then tries to find the edge by pushing his nose in between the two pieces.
 Pushing it open allowing him to burrow and hide inside the sheet.